tomasen/fcgi_ext/README.md

 ##Migrating from php(LEMP) to Golang in large scale

 In modern age, many sites are built on what we call - [LEMP](http://en.wikipedia.org/wiki/LAMP_\(software_bundle\)) solution.
 Which typically include nginx + php + mysql(or NoSQL databases) now.
 For system administrators of the web site with large traffic, should know the struggles of fighting with concurrency and availability of php.
 Facebook developed a monster project as [HipHop](https://developers.facebook.com/blog/post/2010/02/02/hiphop-for-php--move-fast/) just for such reason!
-As a Golang supporter, even for those websites or web applications much smaller than the Facebook, rewrite the website in Golang might not be a reasonable option, since most of them have too huge and too complex PHP codebase.
+As a Golang supporter, even for smaller scale websites or web applications, rewrite the website in Golang still seems not be a reasonable option.
+Since most of them already have too huge and way too complex PHP codebase.
 But the concurrency and efficiency of Golang is so attempting that I hereby propose a solution of migrating method, from php to Golang, one step a time.

 ###The advantage of Golang